-Three meteor showers are active in December, the December Phoenicids (active 28 November - 9 December, peaking on the 2nd), the Puppid-Velids (active 1 December - 15 December, peaking on the 7th) and the Geminids (active 4 - 20 December, peaking on the 14th).
-Observations of the Geminids, which are one of the strongest meteor showers, can be done from 23h30 to 03h00 on the night of the 13th/14th and the radiant is located towards the Gemini constellation in a NNE direction.
-The December Phoenicids are best viewed between 20h30 and 02h00 looking towards the constellation Phoenix.
-The Puppid-Velids are best viewed between 22h30 and 03h30 looking towards the constellations of Puppis and Vela.
-Observing prospects for all the meteor showers are poor.
+Three meteor showers are active in December, the December Phoenicids (active 28 November to 9 December, peaking on the 2nd), the Puppid-Velids (active 1 December to 15 December, peaking on the 7th) and the Geminids.
+The Geminids are active from the 4th to the 20th of December, peaking early morning on the 14th.
+Observations of the Geminids, which are one of the strongest meteor showers, can be done from 23h30 to 03h00 on the night of the 13th/14th, and the radiant is located towards the Gemini constellation in a NNE direction.
+Observing prospects for the Puppid-Velids are good and they are best viewed between 22h30 and 03h30 looking towards the constellations of Puppis and Vela